barrucadu/barrucadu.co.uk/pubs/2013-02-16-holistic-mathematics.markdown

 ---
-title: Presentations and Publications
+title: Holistic Mathematics: An Exploration into Category Theory
+category: presentation
 ---
-## Presentations
-### Holistic Mathematics: An Exploration into Category Theory

 > Throughout the ages mathematics has been used in very practical and specific ways:
 > dividing up farmland; calculating taxes; and building houses to name but a few and